wagtail/wagtail/docs/getting_started/tutorial.rst

    $ pip install -r requirements.txt

+This ensures that you have the relevant versions of Wagtail,
+Django,
-This ensures that you have the relevant version of Django and any other dependencies for the project you have just created.
+and any other dependencies for the project you have just created.

 Create the database